-408.9.1 Locations.
+- 408.9.1 Locations.
 An engineered smoke control system shall comply with Section 909 and shall be provided in the following locations:

 - 1. Dormitory areas.

 - 2. Celled areas.

 - 3. General housing areas.

 - 4. Intake areas.

 - 5. Medical celled or medical dormitory areas.

 - 6. Interior recreation areas.

-408.9.2 Compliance.
-The engineered smoke control system shall provide and maintain a tenable environment in the area of origin and shall comply with all of the following:

-- 1. Shall facilitate the timely evacuation and relocation of occupants from the area of origin. - 2.
+- 408.9.2 Compliance.
+The engineered smoke control system shall provide and maintain a tenable environment in the area of origin and shall comply with all of the following: - 1.
+Shall facilitate the timely evacuation and relocation of occupants from the area of origin. - 2.
 Shall be independent of exhaust systems under Chapter 5 of the IMC. - 3.
 Duration of operation in accordance with Section 909.4.6. - 4.
 The pressurization method shall be permitted and shall provide a minimum of 24 air changes per hour of exhaust, and 20 air changes per hour of makeup, and shall comply with Section 909.6.
 If the pressurization method is not utilized, the exhaust method shall be provided and shall comply with Section 909.8. - 408.9.3 Corridors.
-Egress corridors within smoke compartments shall be kept free and clear of smoke. - G. Add an exception to Section 414.1.1.1 to 414.2 of the IBC to read: - 414.1.1.1 Amendments.
-The following changes shall be made to the IFC for the use of this section: - 1.
-Change Section 2306.8.1 of the IFC and add Section 2306.8.6 to the IFC to read:
+Egress corridors within smoke compartments shall be kept free and clear of smoke. - G. Add an exception to Section 414.2 of the IBC to read: